Our guide covers what a payment on account is, how it works, late payment penalties and other key information you need to know

 Your payments on account are based on your previous tax bill, as it is assumed that you'll be earning the same income—and as such, be paying a similar tax in the ensuing year.

-Bear in mind that HMRC may charge interest and impose penalties for underpayments, so it's best to obtain advice from your accountant before you apply to reduce your payments on account.
+Bear in mind that HMRC may charge interest and impose penalties for underpayments, so it's best to consult our accountants at Forma before you apply to reduce your payments on account.

 Check your payments on account well in advance of any deadlines: